superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/1_hands_on.md

 ## Prerequisites

 For this lab, continue with the stack you created in Labs 3 and 4.
-If you need to start fresh or restore the previous setup, use the following link to get the starting code: FUTURE_LINK
+If you need to start fresh or restore the previous setup, use the following link to get the starting code: [Lab 4 Stack](https://github.com/superluminar-io/aws_fundamentals_workshop_labs/blob/main/lab_4/lib/aws-fundamentals-workshop-labs-stack.ts)

 ## Create an RDS Instance with CDK